ohhfishal/notes/notes/opinions.md

 title: Strong Code Opinions
 date: "2025-02-23"
 summary: "Living log of what I think good code is"
+description: "Living log of what I think good code is"
 tags:
   - programming
 ShowToc: false